sammyd/iOSDevUK17_DragDrop/README.md

-# 360|iDev 2017: A fun iOS 11 Workshop
+# iOSDevUK 2017: Drag and Drop in iOS 11

 The name says it all really.

 ## Minimum Requirements

-Tested with Xcode 9 beta 5.
+Tested with Xcode 9 beta 6.

 ## Contact